ThatBlockyPenguin/EMLI/doc/emc.md

 emc --file=.
 ```
 This will run EMC on every '\*.emli' file in the current directory.
 When doing this, the `out` argument is ignored, and each file is saved as '&lt;name of emli file&gt;.html'

+You can also use the `--noupdate` flag to skip the version check at the beginning.